vulkan0n/bolsillo-bch/packages/app/README.md

 Be careful with using `navigation.reset`, as it can mess around with the loading of the root <Toast> component and cause React to blow up on finding Toast calls with props that are objects (and therefore not renderable) instead of strings. `navigation.reset` is used in `Reset app` to completely purge all data, but should otherwise perhaps be avoided.

+For performance reasons, .getHistory() calls are only used up to 100 transactions at this point.
+This could be improved with some pagination or queueing for addresses with more transactions but in general proper fresh address use should mean 99.9% of addresses do not fall into the category of 100+ transactions.
+The app will report incomplete histories for addresses with hundreds of transactions (or more).

 ### Upgrading mainnet.cash

 Update the `mainnet-js` package in `package.json`, and don't forget to also update to the same version in `src/config/preloadMainNetScript`.